sboursault/training/README.md

 ---

 _The trainer takes the role of the Product Owner, the participants are the testers.
-The must suggest acceptance criterias to the PO._
+They must suggest acceptance criterias to the PO._
 _The PO can show mockups or wireframes_
 _The PO can kindly reject some criterias if he thinks they are not required right now.
 Example : displaying discounts..._